Yukiko Ebata

+Biography

 Ebata is from Tsuchizaki-Minato, Akita-shi, Akita prefecture.
 Her parents are volleyball players, she started playing volleyball when she is in her 3rd year in elementary school.
 She also has an older brother who also played volleyball.

 When she entered college, she was offered a scholarship by the director of the Holy Spiritual Women's Junior College, in return for playing volleyball for the school.
 Ebata has said that this was a major turning point for her.
 She was then attached to the Holy Spiritual Women's Junior College, she was active in the Spring High Valley and Inter – high as captain.

+Personal life

+In August 2022, she married Shun Takahashi who is the coach of the women's volleyball team Victorina Himeji.